Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Estate Beneficiary with Addiction Issues

 An inheritance meant to help can hurt.
-For a beneficiary with a substance use disorder, a large lump sum of cash can trigger relapse and cause serious harm.
+For a California beneficiary with substance use disorder, a large lump-sum gift can trigger relapse.
+The cash can fund the very behavior the family fears most.

-California families do not have to choose between disinheriting a loved one and handing over an unrestricted gift.
-State law gives you tools to protect the inheritance, support recovery, and remove cash access when it matters most.
+You do not have to choose between disinheriting a loved one and handing over an unrestricted gift.
+California Probate Code Sections 15300 through 15307 give you tools to protect the inheritance, support recovery, and remove cash access when it matters most.

-This guide explains the three main trust structures available under California law, shares seven real-world case examples, and shows how Opelon LLP helps San Diego County families plan for beneficiaries with addiction issues.
+This guide explains the three main trust structures available under California law.
+It shares seven real-world case examples.
+It also shows how Opelon LLP helps San Diego County families plan for beneficiaries with addiction issues.

 KEY TAKEAWAYS